Terence McKenna (film producer)

 Terence McKenna is a Canadian documentary filmmaker.

-He has collaborated with his brother Brian McKenna, also an award-winning filmmaker.
+He has collaborated with his brother Brian McKenna, also a filmmaker.

-In 2007, he won the Pierre Burton award.
+In 2007, McKenna won the Pierre Berton award.

 Meltdown: The Secret History of the Global Financial Collapse

 In the CBC series Doc Zone, McKenna investigated the history of the global financial collapse from "backrooms at the highest levels of world governments and banking institutions," and "from Wall Street to Dubai to China which began in September 2008.
 The series included "After the Fall", "Paying the Price", "A Global Tsunami", "The Men who Crashed the World".